zackurben/js13k-2018/README.md

 ## start
   `npm start`

-  Start the webpack dev server and watch for any file changes.
-This will open your default browser to `https://js13k.localtunnel.me/`
+  Start localtunnel and start the webpack dev server and watch for any file changes.
+This will open your default browser to `https://js13k.localtunnel.me/`.

 ## build
   `npm run build`